Craig Shultz (he/him/his)

-Craig is a post doctoral researcher and Swartz Innovation Commercialization Fellow at the Human-Computer Interaction Institute at Carnegie Mellon University in the Future Interfaces Group.
+Craig is an Assistant Professor of Electrical and Computer Engineering at the University of Illinois College of Engineering and co-founder of Fluid Reality.
 He specializes in interactive embedded systems and haptic actuation.
-His work has won 6 best paper awards and nominations at premiere ACM and IEEE venues and was recently featured on NBC Nightly News with Lester Holt.
+His work has won 6 best paper awards and nominations at premiere ACM and IEEE venues and has been featured in venues such as NBC Nightly News with Lester Holt, TechCrunch, and Engadget.

-Before CMU, Craig was the VP of Research and Development at Tanvas, where he developed novel electroadhesive touchscreens based on his pioneering PhD work in surface haptics at Northwestern University's Center for Robotics and Biosystems.
+Before UIUC and Fluid Reality, Craig finished his post-doc at the Future Interfaces Group at the Human-Computer Interaction Institute, and was the VP of Research and Development at Tanvas, where he developed novel electroadhesive touchscreens based on his work in surface haptics at Northwestern University's Center for Robotics and Biosystems.

 I invent, build, and evaluate novel interaction technologies that open the door to wholly new computing experiences, with a particular focus on tactile interfaces.
 The sense of touch remains underutilized when it comes to how we interact with computers.
 I believe the primary reason for this is the lack of sophisticated and functional haptic displays and the underdevelopment of haptic design practice and science needed to successfully implement and proliferate them.